Keep On Tryin'

-"Keep On Tryin'" is a song recorded by the Dutch band Twenty 4 Seven.
-It is their final single to feature Nancy Coolen and Stay-C, and the second single from their album, I Wanna Show You.
-The song was primarily successful in Benelux, where the single reached 29 on the Dutch singles chart, as well as number 32 in Belgium.
-But did not chart in the United Kingdom.
-"Keep On Tryin'" was the last single to feature Nance Coolen as the vocalist, and a studio video was not filmed for the track.
+"Keep On Tryin'" is a song recorded by Dutch band Twenty 4 Seven.
+It is written and produced by Ruud van Rijen and released in May 1995, by labels CNR, ZYX and Possum, as the second single from their third album, I Wanna Show You (1994).
+The song is also their final single to feature Nancy Coolen and Stay-C as vocalists, and was primarily successful in Benelux, where the single reached 29 on the Dutch singles chart, as well as number 32 in Belgium.
+It did not chart in the United Kingdom and a studio video was not filmed for the track.